Russell A. Colombo Sells 500 Shares of Bank of Marin Bancorp (NASDAQ:BMRC) Stock

-Bank of Marin Bancorp (NASDAQ:BMRC) CEO Russell A. Colombo sold 500 shares of the firm’s stock in a transaction dated Tuesday, December 31st.
-The shares were sold at an average price of $45.39, for a total value of $22,695.00.
-Following the transaction, the chief executive officer now owns 19,390 shares in the company, valued at $880,112.10.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Bank of Marin Bancorp (NASDAQ:BMRC) CEO Russell A. Colombo sold 500 shares of the stock in a transaction on Thursday, January 2nd.
+The shares were sold at an average price of $44.81, for a total value of $22,405.00.
+Following the sale, the chief executive officer now directly owns 19,390 shares in the company, valued at approximately $868,865.90.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.

-Bank of Marin Bancorp (NASDAQ:BMRC) last posted its quarterly earnings data on Monday, October 21st.
-The bank reported $0.69 EPS for the quarter, topping analysts’ consensus estimates of $0.61 by $0.08.
-The business had revenue of $26.87 million for the quarter, compared to analyst estimates of $26.19 million.
+Bank of Marin Bancorp (NASDAQ:BMRC) last issued its quarterly earnings results on Monday, October 21st.
+The bank reported $0.69 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.61 by $0.08.
 Bank of Marin Bancorp had a return on equity of 10.73% and a net margin of 31.54%.
-Research analysts forecast that Bank of Marin Bancorp will post 2.44 earnings per share for the current year.
+The firm had revenue of $26.87 million for the quarter, compared to analyst estimates of $26.19 million.
+As a group, equities analysts expect that Bank of Marin Bancorp will post 2.44 EPS for the current fiscal year.

-BMRC has been the topic of several recent research reports.
-ValuEngine upgraded Bank of Marin Bancorp from a “strong sell” rating to a “sell” rating in a report on Monday.
-BidaskClub upgraded Bank of Marin Bancorp from a “sell” rating to a “hold” rating in a report on Tuesday, October 22nd.
-Finally, Zacks Investment Research lowered Bank of Marin Bancorp from a “buy” rating to a “hold” rating in a report on Tuesday.
+A number of analysts recently commented on BMRC shares.
+BidaskClub lowered Bank of Marin Bancorp from a “hold” rating to a “sell” rating in a research note on Saturday.
+Zacks Investment Research lowered Bank of Marin Bancorp from a “buy” rating to a “hold” rating in a research note on Tuesday.
+Finally, ValuEngine raised Bank of Marin Bancorp from a “strong sell” rating to a “sell” rating in a research note on Monday, December 30th.

 Bank of Marin Bancorp operates as the holding company for Bank of Marin that provides a range of financial services primarily to professionals, small and middle-market businesses, individuals, and not-for-profit organizations in California, the United States.
 The company offers personal and business checking and savings accounts; and time certificates of deposit, individual retirement accounts, health savings accounts, and demand deposit marketplace accounts, as well as certificate of deposit account registry and insured cash sweep services.